LoginRadius/engineering-portal/content/blog/rise-and-rise-of-graphql/index.md

 tags: ["Engineering", "API", "GraphQL", "Performance"]
 ---

 GraphQL's popularity has been skyrocketed since its release in 2015.
 It is the modern way of developing and querying APIs.
-As its popularity increased its industry adoption also clearly increased, it is backed by many tech giants such as Facebook, Github, Twitter, and AirBnB.
+As its popularity increased its industry adoption also clearly increased, it is backed by many tech giants such as Facebook, Github, Twitter, and Airbnb.

 ## Origin of GraphQL